aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/safeguarding-tnef-attachments-csharp-method/_index.md

 ### How frequently are updates released for Aspose.Email?

 Aspose frequently releases updates and improvements to its libraries.
-It's recommended to check their official website or documentation for the latest updates and features.
+It's recommended to check Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/) or [Aspose.Email for .Net API Reference](https://reference.aspose.com/email/net) for the latest updates and features.

 ### Can I use Aspose.Email in commercial projects?